 Primary exercises

-Four patients had daily dietary intakes of 2314, 2178, 1922, 2004 kcal.
+Four patients had daily dietary intakes of 2314, 2178, 1922, 2004

-Make a vector intakesKCal of these four values.
+Make a vectorintakesKCalof these four values.

 What is the class of this vector?